 Lauren Pinter-Brown, MD, FACP, Professor, Department of Medicine, Division of Hematology/Oncology, UC Irvine Medical Center (At time of Production: Clinical Professor of Medicine, Geffin School of Medicine at UCLA)

 With allogeneic stem cell transplantation, there is a risk of graft-versus-host disease (GVHD).
-Immune cells are able to detect “foreign” tissues.
-GVHD occurs when the new stem cells from the donor see the recipient’s body cells as foreign and attack them.
+GVHD occurs when the new stem cells from the donor (the graft) see the recipient’s body cells (the host) as foreign and attack them.
 GVHD is a common condition that can either be a minor problem or a very serious one.
-It is usually controlled with drugs that suppress the immune cells to keep them from attacking the recipient’s cells.
+GVHD is usually controlled with drugs that suppress the immune cells to keep them from attacking the recipient’s cells.